 Churning and engaging in excessive activity are each forms of broker misconduct equivalent to fraud.
 Brokers guilty of churning may face serious consequences, including fines, suspensions, and even revocation of their license.
 Brokerage firms may also be held accountable, depending on the circumstances.
 You may qualify for damages based on the broker’s receipt of excessive commissions, your expenses, and/or any actual losses to your portfolio.
 Claims for churning are typically heard through FINRA’s arbitration process.
 FINRA requires the filing of claims within six years of the “event or occurrence giving rise to the claim.”

-If you believe there has been excessive activity or trade volume in your account, or if you believe your broker may be recommending transactions more for the purpose of generating commissions than pursuing your investment strategy, you should consult a securities fraud attorney to investigate this activity.
+If you believe there has been excessive activity or trade volume in your account, or if you believe your broker is recommending transactions for the purpose of generating commissions at the expense of your investment strategy, you should consult a securities fraud attorney to investigate this activity.

 To learn more about churning, call us at 903-597-2221 or contact us online.